openstax/corgi/docs/operations/backup_and_restore_db.rst

 ********************

 .. warning::
-    Ensure you've created a backup filse as described in :ref:`Backup the Database`.
+    Ensure you've created a database dump file as described in :ref:`Backup the Database`.

 Prepare the environment
 =======================